joehahn/tf-text-classification-demo/README.md

 that were pulled from the one Spanish and two French books in this sample.
 ![](figs/accuracy_vs_title-high.png)
-The plot below shows results for the rightmost lower-accuracy books; this classifier appears to be less somewhat successful at identifying the authors of non-fiction text-chunks.
+The plot below shows results for the rightmost lower-accuracy books; this classifier appears to be less somewhat successful at identifying the authors of non-fiction text-chunks:
 ![](figs/accuracy_vs_title-low.png)
-The most problematic book, Junior Classics, is actually a collection of stories by about 50 different authors; despite the many opportunity for confusion the classifier was still able to correctly flag the author as 'Various' for about 50% of text-chunks pulled from this book.
+The most problematic book, Junior Classics, is actually a collection of stories by about 50 different authors.
+Despite the many opportunity for confusion, this classifier was still able to correctly flag the author as 'Various' for about 50% of text-chunks pulled from this particular book.

 Lastly, this plot shows the classifier's accuracy versus the number of text-chunks, from 400 to 1400, that pulled from each of the 88 different books and used to train this classifier: